 - Johnny Winter featuring his brother, Edgar Winter

 - Crosby, Stills, Nash & Young – formed by refugees from three 1960s bands: The Byrds, Buffalo Springfield, and The Hollies.
 The band is primarily known for their three-part vocal harmonies.
-The Summer of 2009 they were touring without Young.
+In the Summer of 2009, they were touring without Young.